dfelinto/blender-manual/manual/modeling/modifiers/generate/volume_to_mesh.rst

    Mode for how the resolution of the final mesh is controlled.

    Grid
-      This makes the resolution depended on the resolution of the grid that is converted.
+      This makes the resolution dependent on the resolution of the grid that is converted.
       Higher resolution grids result in a higher resolution mesh.
       In many cases, that is the most efficient mode.